RaghavBansalCloud/cloud-engineering-projects/README.md

 ---

 ## 📈 The "Operations" Advantage
-With nearly 6 years in the IT industry, I bring a production-first mindset to DevOps:
+With over 6 years in the IT industry, I bring a production-first mindset to DevOps:
 *   **Uptime Focused:** Proven track record of ensuring 99.9% application uptime.
 *   **Advanced RCA:** Expert-level ability to identify bottlenecks using logs and performance metrics in Splunk and Dynatrace.
 *   **Seamless Transition:** I combine deep operational knowledge with modern automation tools to build resilient systems.